vankur017/Uber-Clone/backend/README.md

     - `firstname`(string, required): A string with at least 3 characters.
     - `lastname` (string, optional): A string with at least 3 characters.
 - `email`(string, required): A valid email address.
-- `password` (string, required): A string with at least 3 characters.
+- `password` : A string with at least 3 characters.

 ### Example Request
 ```json